Managing Director at ASOLIF

 asolif

 • Encuentros ASOLIF: networking events for ASOLIF companies execs and other stakeholders.
-The
+These events took place twice a year with 40 to 60 participants.

 • DemoLibre: commercial events to show Open Source products developed by ASOLIF companies.